Computing in Science & Engineering

-Computing in Science & Engineering (CiSE) is a bimonthly technical magazine published by the IEEE Computer Society.
+Computing in Science & Engineering is a quarterly technical magazine published by the IEEE Computer Society.
 It was founded in 1999 from the merger of two publications: Computational Science & Engineering (CS&E) and Computers in Physics (CIP), the first published by IEEE and the second by the American Institute of Physics (AIP).
+Originally a bimonthly publication, it became quarterly in 2024.
 The founding editor-in-chief was George Cybenko, known for proving one of the first versions of the universal approximation theorem of neural networks.

 The magazine is interdisciplinary and covers topics such as numerical simulation, modeling, and data analysis and visualization.
 CiSE aims to provide its readers with practical information on the latest developments in computational methods and their applications in science and engineering.
 Computing in Science & Engineering publishes peer-reviewed technical articles, special issues, editorials, and departments (regular columns).

 Notable articles

 One of the most notable articles published in CiSE is "Matplotlib: A 2D Graphics Environment," by the late John D. Hunter.
 It shows more than 22 thousand full-text views and more than 17 thousand citations in IEEE Xplore, and more than 27 thousand citations in Google Scholar (checked August 14, 2023).
 A very popular department article is "What is the Blockchain?" by member of the editorial board Massimo DiPierro.
 Other notable articles include "Python for Scientific Computing" by Travis Oliphant, which has more than 15 thousand views in Xplore, and "The NumPy Array: A Structure for Efficient Numerical Computation," by Stefan van der Walt et al., with nearly 7 thousand citations and 12 thousand views in Xplore.

 The winner of the CiSE 2021 Best Paper Award was "Jupyter: Thinking and Storytelling With Code and Data," by Brian E. Granger and Fernando Pérez.